sapapesh/applied-ml-showard/lab04/README.md

 print("Case 1: Test MAE:", mean_absolute_error(y1_test, y1_pred_test))

-Section 5: Compare Alternative Models (Ridge, Elastic Net, Polynomial Regression) Section 6: Final Thoughts & Insights
+Section 5: Compare Alternative Models (Ridge, Elastic Net, Polynomial Regression) Regularization adds a penalty to the model’s loss function, discouraging it from using very large weights (coefficients).
+This makes the model simpler and more likely to generalize well to new data.

+In general:
+If the basic linear regression is overfitting, try Ridge.
+If you want the model to automatically select the most important features, try Lasso.
+If you want a balanced approach, try Elastic Net.

+Section 6: Final Thoughts & Insights